NeisesResearch/kernel_module_workstation/readme.md

 > This is a workbench to support the creation of linux kernel modules for use with camkes-vm-linux.

+Who can use it?

+> I've tested this script using:
+> - WSL2 on Windows 10
+> - Debian 10 (pending)

 Why would I want it?

 > It automatically prepares and configures a camkes-vm app,